jlmantov/type-graphql-api/Readme.md

 - involve user email in order to protect against hijacking
 - reduce _window of opportunity_ to a short period of time
+  - stealing an old email (with a link) is not an option:
+    - link life span is limited to 1-2 days
+    - link can only be used once, when password is updated, the link becomes invalid
+  - session timeout on reset form - the time in which an attacker can try to steal and use a session

 That makes my process flow look like this: